full-send-code/lens-for-google-calendar/README.md

 - **Local Only**: All data is stored locally using Chrome's secure storage APIs
 - **No Network**: No data is transmitted to external servers
+- **Opt-in Logging**: Debugging information is only collected when explicitly enabled by the user
+- **Anonymized Data**: When logging is enabled, all calendar IDs and email addresses are automatically anonymized
-- **Sync Support**: Data syncs across Chrome browsers signed into the same Google account
+- **Sync Support**: Calendar groups sync across Chrome browsers signed into the same Google account
 - **Limited Retention**: Only the 3 most recent auto-saves are kept

 ## 🎨 Theming